Extra cover for your house and home

 Legal Services Cover

-- Up to £100,000 of legal services funding for you and your domestic partner and any family members living with you
+We provide access to 24/7 legal advice and we’ll cover up to £100,000 of legal costs per claim for you, your domestic partner, and any family members living with you.

 Home Emergency Cover